This post contains affiliate links. Please see our disclosure policy.

 • Follow the instructions on each exercise, focusing on your form and proper technique to avoid additional strain

-1. Lie on your back with knees bent and feet flat on the floor close to your glutes.
-Your knees should be in line with your hip bones.
+1. Starting Position: Lie on your back with knees bent and feet flat on the floor, hip-width apart.
+Arms should rest at your sides with palms facing down.

 The glute bridge is also a great option for seniors because it’s gentle, but powerful.
 I put together a handy guide to hip strengthening exercises for seniors that take age and ability into special consideration.